All Episodes

 How do you respond to that allegation?

-First of all, this this idea, I mean, I think what Jerry Nadler said last night, or what he what do you call it, executive privilege and other nonsense.
+First of all, this idea, I mean, I think what Jerry Nadler said last night, what he called it, executive privilege and other nonsense.

 These are privileges recognized by the Supreme Court of the United States that come out of the United States Constitution.